Leong Ka Hang: International career

-In 2009, Leong Ka Hang was called up by Macau for the 2010 AFC U-19 Championship qualification matches held in Thailand.
+In 2009, Leong was called up by Macau for the 2010 AFC U-19 Championship qualification matches held in Thailand.
 He scored Macau's only goal in the 54th minute in the 5–1 defeat against Korea Republic.
 He scored 4 goals in the 4–3 victory to Laos and he scored again in the 2–3 defeat to Bangladesh.

 On 2 July 2011, in the 2014 FIFA World Cup qualifiers, he was called up for Macau national football team to play against Vietnam.
 In the second-leg, he scored one goal for his team.
 But Macau still lost to Vietnam 1–13 after two-legs.

-In February 2011, in the 2012 AFC Challenge Cup qualifying playoff round, Leong Ka Hang scored a goal each away and at home, but Macau lost to Cambodia 4-5 on aggregate after extra time.
+In February 2011, in the 2012 AFC Challenge Cup qualifying playoff round, Leong scored a goal each away and at home, but Macau lost to Cambodia 5–4 on aggregate after extra time.

-On 3 October 2011, Leong Ka Hang scored, giving his side the first lead of the game, against Hong Kong national football team in the 2011 Long Teng Cup.
+On 3 October 2011, Leong scored, giving his side the first lead of the game, against Hong Kong national football team in the 2011 Long Teng Cup.
 But Hong Kong came back to win 5–1.

-On 8 July 2012, at the 2013 AFC U-22 Championship qualifiers, Leong Ka Hang scored a goal against Australia U22 national football team but Macau lost 3–2.
+On 8 July 2012, at the 2013 AFC U-22 Championship qualifiers, Leong scored a goal against Australia U22 national football team but Macau lost 3–2.

-On 14 October 2014, Leong Ka Hang scored one goal to help Macau force a 2–2 draw with visitors Singapore in an international friendly at the football ground of Macau University of Science and Technology.
+On 14 October 2014, Leong scored one goal to help Macau force a 2–2 draw with visitors Singapore in an international friendly at the football ground of Macau University of Science and Technology.

-On 15 November 2016, Leong Ka Hang was named the winner of the MVP award during the 2016 AFC Solidarity Cup awards ceremony at Sarawak Stadium.
+On 15 November 2016, Leong was named the winner of the MVP award during the 2016 AFC Solidarity Cup awards ceremony at Sarawak Stadium.